NirAharon1/NirAharon1/README.md

 * Python is my favorite programming languages
 * I'm Fully proficient in SQL
 * Tableau is my first choice for data visualization
-* I would like to improve my knowledge in deep learning and machine learning
+* I'm constantly improving my knowledge in deep learning and machine learning

 📫 How to reach me